Sewer56/Sewer56/README.md

 6. Trails [in the Sky](https://sewer56.dev/Sewer56.Index/index-games/trails-in-the-sky/) / [of Cold Steel](https://sewer56.dev/Sewer56.Index/index-games/trails-of-cold-steel/)

 ## Connect with me 📬
 I always love meeting new people and discussing ideas.
-Feel free to reach out to me on [Twitter](https://twitter.com/Sewer56lol) or via my [website](https://sewer56.dev/Sewer56.Index/).
-Looking forward to connecting with you!
+Feel free to reach out to me on Discord (@sewer56) or GitHub (here!).